Answered By: Lynn VanLeer Last Updated: Jan 11, 2018 Views: 238

 Here is an example of a search that you can do in the Business Source Complete database to find case studies using a Document or Publication Type search.

-1. On the Library homepage, click the blue Articles by Topic button.
+1. On the Library homepage, click on Select a subject, in the center of the page.

-2. Under Select a subject, click on the link for Business and management.
+2. Click on the link for Business and Management.

-3. Scroll down on this page until you see the Business & Management Databases box.
+3. Scroll down to the section: Business & Management databases

 entrepreneur or small business